 During their early weeks and months, cats visit the vet’s office for wellness examinations, preventive treatments against parasites like fleas and ticks, vaccines against common feline conditions, and procedures such as spaying, neutering, and microchipping.
 Pet insurance plans with wellness coverage may provide reimbursement to help owners cover some or all of these expenses.

 Get Broader Coverage

 Pet insurance policies get pricier as pets age and many providers impose coverage restrictions on older cats and dogs.
 Hereditary and congenital conditions, for example, may not qualify for reimbursement if symptoms first appeared prior to the date your pet’s policy took effect.
 That’s another reason it pays to review your options early.
 While conditions like cancer and diabetes aren’t the first things that come to mind when you’re spending time with your young, healthy kitten, they’re alarmingly common.
 1 in 5 cats will experience a cancer diagnosis in their lifetime.
 While pet insurance isn’t a preventive measure against injuries, illnesses, and other medical mishaps, any plan can help to mitigate the financial toll of providing for a pet’s care.

 Reaching certain age milestones may mean losing access to certain policy features, such as coverage for hereditary conditions.
 When enrolling senior pets, owners often face a limited menu of options.
 Some have no choice but to settle for accident coverage alone.

 Learn More About Pet Insurance Providers

 The pet insurance industry is growing as pet parents invest in protecting their four-legged friends.
-Check out our guide to some of the major providers to learn more about assessing your options and selecting the best possible coverage for your kitten.
+Click here to learn more about pet insurance, assess your options, and select the best possible coverage for your kitten.